NexusFi: Find Your Edge

 The Basic Structure #

-If Kalshi prices YES at 62¢ and Polymarket prices YES at 72¢ for the same event:
+Cross-platform arbitrage works by buying complementary outcomes on different platforms.
+If Kalshi prices YES at 62c and Polymarket prices YES at 72c for the same event, the arbitrage trade is:

 If YES resolves: